 Electric Heaters

 Electric heaters are cheaper than propane heaters.
-That is far from the only benefit though which you can see below:
+That is far from the only benefit though which you can see below: They can be floor models or wall mounted.

-- Easily set up, maintained, and cleaned
+- Easy to set up, maintain, and clean

 - Safely usable for indoors and outdoors